Starch: Degradation

 The starch that is synthesized in plant leaves during the day is transitory: it serves as an energy source at night.
 Enzymes catalyze release of glucose from the granules.
 The insoluble, highly branched starch chains require phosphorylation in order to be accessible for degrading enzymes.
-The enzyme glucan, water dikinase (GWD) installs a phosphate at the C-6 position of glucose, close to the chain's 1,6-alpha branching bonds.
-A second enzyme, phosphoglucan, water dikinase (PWD) phosphorylates the glucose molecule at the C-3 position.
+The enzyme glucan, water dikinase installs a phosphate at the C-6 position of glucose, close to the chain's 1,6-alpha branching bonds.
+A second enzyme, phosphoglucan, water dikinase phosphorylates the glucose molecule at the C-3 position.
 After the second phosphorylation, the first degrading enzyme, beta-amylase (BAM) attacks the glucose chain at its non-reducing end.
 Maltose is the main product released.
 If the glucose chain consists of three or fewer molecules, BAM cannot release maltose.
-A second enzyme, disproportionating enzyme-1 (DPE1), combines two maltotriose molecules.
+A second enzyme, disproportionating enzyme-1, combines two maltotriose molecules.
 From this chain, a glucose molecule is released.
 Now, BAM can release another maltose molecule from the remaining chain.
 This cycle repeats until starch is fully degraded.
 If BAM comes close to the phosphorylated branching point of the glucose chain, it can no longer release maltose.
-In order for the phosphorylated chain to be degraded, the enzyme isoamylase (ISA) is required.
+In order for the phosphorylated chain to be degraded, the enzyme isoamylase is required.

 The products of starch degradation are predominantly maltose and smaller amounts of glucose.
-These molecules are exported from the plastid to the cytosol, maltose via the maltose transporter and glucose by the plastidic glucose translocator (pGlcT).
+These molecules are exported from the plastid to the cytosol, maltose via the maltose transporter and glucose by the plastidic glucose translocator.
 These two sugars are used for sucrose synthesis.
 Sucrose can then be used in the oxidative pentose phosphate pathway in the mitochondria, to generate ATP at night.